AI-Assisted Programming Decreases the Productivity of Experienced Developers by Increasing the Technical Debt and Maintenance Burden: Introduction

-The potential challenges that AI poses to software quality and security are expected to be especially pronounced in distributed software development teams, such as in Open Source Software (OSS) communities.
+The technical debt and maintenance challenges that AI poses are expected to be especially pronounced in distributed software development teams, such as in Open Source Software (OSS) communities.
 In these communities, contributors from around the world collaborate, often voluntarily, to develop and maintain software that form the digital infrastructure of our society (e.g., Linux, Apache, LaTeX, Python), making it freely or cheaply available to the public \citep{eghbal2020, Nagle2019MS}.
-Despite the voluntary nature of work in these communities, the value of OSS (the estimated cost for firms to build equivalent software internally) is estimated at \$8.8 trillion \citep{Hoffmann2024}. \footnote{These estimates suggests that firms would spend approximately 3.5 times more on software than they currently do if OSS did not exist \citep{Hoffmann2024}.} Importantly, OSS is not only a source of low cost software but also a model that many firms now adopt in their own development practices.
-Microsoft, once a vocal critic of open source, has become a key advocate—open-sourcing its core technologies such as the .NET Framework, TypeScript, PowerShell, and VSCode since the mid-2010s.\footnote{https://opensource.microsoft.com/} This shift reflects a broader industry trend toward embracing OSS as a development model for their software applications \citep{Nagle2019MS}.

-Given this critical role for both firms and society, the growing adoption of AI in OSS communities raises important questions about its broader impact.
-On the one hand, AI tools can lower the barrier for peripheral contributors \citep[contributors who come from the community of users of software; ][]{rullani2012} to contribute to these software projects.
-On the other hand, this surge in AI-assisted contributions may introduce new maintenance burdens, particularly around code quality and security \citep{eghbal2020}.
-In this study, we examine how AI adoption is reshaping the OSS development workflow by introducing new maintenance challenges, ultimately raising concerns about the long-term sustainability and reliability of the digital infrastructure that our society increasingly depends on.
+Despite the voluntary nature of work in these communities, OSS constitutes critical digital infrastructure for modern society, with estimates suggesting that the total cost of reproducing this software would amount to \$8.8 trillion \citep{Hoffmann2024}.\footnote{These estimates suggests that firms would spend approximately 3.5 times more on software than they currently do if OSS did not exist \citep{Hoffmann2024}.} Given this critical role for both firms and society, the growing adoption of AI in OSS communities raises important questions about its broader impact.
+On the one hand, AI tools can lower the barrier for peripheral contributors \citep[relatively newer contributors to the project who come from the community of users of software; ][]{rullani2012} to contribute to these software projects.
+On the other hand, this surge in AI-assisted contributions may result in a build up of technical debt and increase the maintenance obligations of the software \citep{Banker2021}.
+If this mechanism holds, the performance consequences of technical debt are likely to intensify over time, as mounting maintenance burdens increasingly divert expert attention away from productive development activities, thereby amplifying the negative impact of technical debt on project and firm performance.